Wangweiyao/About-me/README.md

 ## About me

 I am a **Ph.D. student in the Computer Science department at the Johns Hopkins University** in Baltimore, Maryland.
 I work with Professor Gregory Hager on reinforcement learning for robotics control and Professor Mathias Unberath on computer vision for medical application.
-I completed my undergraduate program at the Duke University in Durham, North Carolina with major in Computer Science and Statistics and worked with Professor Lawrence Carin in deep generative models.
+I completed my undergraduate program at the _Duke University_ in Durham, North Carolina with major in Computer Science & Statistics and worked with Professor Lawrence Carin in deep generative models.

-Between Ph.D. and undergrad, I worked at Mckinsey & Company as Business Analyst in Greater China Region, focused on TMT related strategy/management consulting.
-I also did software enginnering internship at Facebook and research internship with Professor Dawn Song and Professor Bo Li at UC Berkeley during undergrad.
+Between Ph.D. and undergrad, I worked at _Mckinsey & Company_ as Business Analyst in Greater China Region, focused on TMT related strategy/management consulting.
+I also did software enginnering internship at _Facebook_ and research internship with Professor Dawn Song and Professor Bo Li at _UC Berkeley_ during undergrad.

 ### Works in deep reinforcement learning